Chart Color Schemes

 Wongawilli is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Wongawilli's dwelling structure, as per the latest Census, was 99.2% houses and 0.8% other dwellings.
-This contrasts with Non-Metro NSW's 85.5% houses and 14.5% other dwellings.
-Home ownership in Wongawilli stood at 13.1%, with mortgaged dwellings at 77.0% and rented ones at 9.9%.
-The median monthly mortgage repayment was $2,600, higher than Non-Metro NSW's average of $2,000.
-Median weekly rent in Wongawilli was $600, compared to Non-Metro NSW's $365.
-Nationally, Wongawilli's mortgage repayments were significantly higher at $2,600 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In Wongawilli, as per the latest Census, 99.2% of dwellings were houses with the remaining 0.8% being semi-detached, apartments, or other types.
+This contrasts with Non-Metro NSW's dwelling composition of 85.5% houses and 14.5% other dwellings.
+Home ownership in Wongawilli was at 13.1%, with mortgaged dwellings at 77.0% and rented ones at 9.9%.
+The median monthly mortgage repayment in Wongawilli was $2,600, higher than Non-Metro NSW's average of $2,000.
+Weekly rent in Wongawilli was recorded at $600, compared to Non-Metro NSW's $365.
+Nationally, Wongawilli's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing